rsdn/CodeJam/PerfTests/Docs/ConfigurationSystem.md

 >
 > There can be more auto-detected features in the future, documentation will be updated.

-CodeJam.PerfTests detects if its run under Continuous Integration services and sets `CompetitionFeatures.ContinuousIntegrationMode` to true.
-The primary reason of the feature is, this setting adjusts competition options so that source annotation feature will work even if sources are not available.
-Check *~TODO: link Source Annotations~* link for more information.
+CodeJam.PerfTests detects if it is running under Continuous Integration service and sets `CompetitionFeatures.ContinuousIntegrationMode` to true.
+This setting adjusts competition options so that source annotation feature will work even if sources are not available.
+Check [Source Annotations](SourceAnnotations.md) for more information.

  Current CI auto-detection uses very naïve approach and checks if the current process has any of the following environment variables applied: